MelemiP/intro-component-with-signup-form/README-template.md

 ### What I learned

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+This project was my best mobile-first approach yet and also the most responsive across all screen sizes without adding separate breakpoints for tablet.
+I intend to apply this to future projects, and see if I can use some techniques from this project in older ones that need more responsive designs.

 To see how you can add code snippets, see below: